joshbalfour/node-cognitive-services/README.md

 ##### Description

-<p>Retrieves the status of an operation given the operation ID.
-You will need to use this API to track the status of a build operation, for instance.</p><p>To get the operation ID location, you should check the Operation-Location header that is returned on the response when you are triggering a build.</p>
+Retrieves the status of an operation given the operation ID.
+You will need to use this API to track the status of a build operation, for instance.To get the operation ID location, you should check the Operation-Location header that is returned on the response when you are triggering a build.

 ##### Parameters